-Modules A: MEMS Energy Harvesting Devices : July 19 - July 25 B: Micro-inductor, Microtransformer & Nanomagnetic Materials : July 26 - August 1 Number of participants for the course will be limited to fifty.
+Modules A: MEMS Energy Harvesting Devices : December 7- December 9 B: Micro-inductor, Microtransformer &amp; Nanomagnetic Materials : December 10 - December 12 Number of participants for the course will be limited to fifty.
+You Should • you are an electronics/computer engineer or research scientist interested in

-• you are physicist or mechanical engineer interested to learn microsystem implementation technology • you are a student or faculty from academic institution interested in learning how to do research on Microsystem or want to work with MEMS applications.
-Fees The e participation fees for taking the course is as follows: JNU PhD/MTech/MPhil Students and Faculty: INR 1000 Students from other recognized educational institutions: INR 1000 Faculty from other recognized educational institutions: INR 2000 Members of Government Research Organizations: INR 5000 Members of Industry/Private Research Institution: INR 10,000 Participants from abroad: US \$500 e above fee includes all instructional materials for tutorials and assignments, artery againment usage charges
+Attend If the area of MEMS you are physicist or mechanical engineer interested to learn microsystem implementation technology you are a student or faculty from academic institution interested in learning how to do research on Microsystem or want to work with MEMS applications.
+Fees The participation fees for taking the course is as follows: JNU PhD/MTech/MPhil Students and Faculty: INR 1000 Students from other recognized educational institutions: INR 1000 Faculty from other recognized educational institutions: INR 2000 Members of Government Research Organizations: INR 5000 Members of Industry/Private Research Institution: INR 10,000 Participants from abroad: US \$500 The above fee includes all instructional materials for tutorials and assignments, laboratory equipment usage charges.